akin2662/Forward-Kinematics-Solver/README.md

 **Note:** This project was a requirement for the course ENPM 662- Introduction to Robot Modeling at University of Maryland, College Park

 ## Project Description
 The project involves creating a Forward Kinematics Solver for a robot arm.
-It implements the kinematic analysis of the UR10 robotic manipulator using the Denavit-Hartenberg (DH) convention.
+It implements the kinematic analysis of the UR10 and Franka Emika Panda robotic manipulators using the Denavit-Hartenberg (DH) convention.
 It calculates transformation matrices for different robot configurations and determines the position of the end effector.

 ## Dependencies
 * Python 3.11 (any version above 3 should work)